ZachMichael477/A-Strong-Cold-Front-Climatology-for-Eastern-Colorado-1950-2022/README.md

 - `Python_Notebooks/`
   - Jupyter notebooks used to:
-    - build the strong cold front climatology,
+    - build the strong cold front climatology from 1950-2022,
-    - compute and visualize environmental composites,
+    - compute and visualize environmental composites (temp, winds, FGEN, MSLP, etc.),
-    - evaluate statistics and teleconnection relationships,
+    - evaluate statistics and teleconnection relationships such as AO, ENSO, and MJO,
-    - create all figures shown in the manuscript.
+    - generate figures shown in the manuscript.

 - `README.md`
-  - This file.
+  - Overview of the project and instructions for use.

 ---